Map customization: 3 essential learnings to bring stories to your maps

 4. Reach the next data visualization level with your team

-Infogram Enterprise plan users can receive custom designs, branded profiles and subdomains, priority support, and tailored training for your team to master map customization and data-driven storytelling more skillfully than ever before.
+Infogram Team Plan users can enjoy real-time collaboration for easy map creation and track project performance using engagement analytics.
+Enterprise Plan users receive additional benefits, including custom designs, branded profiles and subdomains, priority support, and tailored training.
+These features help your team master map customization and data-driven storytelling more effectively than ever before.

 Infogram’s map maker offers more than 800 interactive maps that can be fully customized and shared via social sites, landing pages, and presentations — start creating impactful stories that go beyond the map borders.